|

 facename - Same as LOGFONT lfFaceName.

-Sample text element defintion:
+Sample text element definition:

 <element>